Thobla/TempAISpotter/Backend/README.md

 Put).

 ### Controllers/VideoController.cs
 the VideoController is our API, at localhost:{port}/Video.
 We can Create, Get, Post, and Put.
+Using post we can indeed upload a video to Video/, but we can not currently not change/remove it from the folder, only the mock database at Services/VideoService.cs.